dabit3/aws-appsync-react-workshop/README.md

 amplify env list
 ```

 Let's update the GraphQL schema to add a new field.
-In __amplify/backend/api/ConferenceAPI/schema.graphql__  update the schema to the following:
+In __amplify/backend/api/ConferenceAPI/schema.graphql__  update the Talk type in the schema to the following (adding the new `type` field):

 ```graphql
 type Talk @model {